Stylback/home-server/README.md

 ### Part 6: Manage subtitles with Bazarr

 [Bazarr](https://www.bazarr.media/) is a subtitle downloader and manager.
 It integrates natively with Radarr and Sonnar.
-We will be using [hotio's](https://hotio.dev/containers/bazarr/) Docker image, get started by making a the directory structure:
+We will be using [hotio's](https://hotio.dev/containers/bazarr/) Docker image, get started by making the directory structure:

 ```sh
 sudo mkdir -p /srv/bazarr/config